anangkur/Storybook-Native-Playground/README.md

 `./storybook-static`)
 6. open file `index.html` inside `./storybook-static` to open the storybook.

+> see [Storybook Native Playground Result](https://anangkur.github.io/Storybook-Native-Playground-Result/?path=/story/button--example) to see the example

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents